magda6ix/python_notes/README.md

 # python_notes
-A repository for my own Python notes
+A repository for my Python notes